micmejia/bible-dump/NKJV/Genesis/Gen 28.md

 ###### 1
-Then Isaac called Jacob and blessed him, and [^a]charged him, and said to him: "You shall not take a wife from the daughters of Canaan.
+Then Isaac called Jacob and blessed him, and charged him, and said to him: "You shall not take a wife from the daughters of Canaan.

 ###### 2
 Arise, go to Padan Aram, to the house of Bethuel your mother's father; and take yourself a wife from there of the daughters of Laban your mother's brother.